 The History of Interment.net

 Interment.net debuted in March of 1997 as a directory of links to websites that publish cemetery records.
+The site was created by Steve Johnson at a time when online genealogy had just started.
 The website originally started out as a single webpage, and as more links were compiled, additional webpages were added.

 As traffic grew, visitors began submitting actual burial records from cemeteries, hoping that they could be published here.
 The decision was made to publish them.